matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 At this point, the hard parts are over.
 The last two steps are just finishing touches.

 By default, Matomo does not limit the data that is inserted into archive tables.
-For reports that have a limited number of rows, like the `VisitorInterest.getVisitsByVisitCount` and `UserCountry.getCountry`, this is fine.
-But for reports with a variable number of rows, it is good practice to make sure the number of rows is capped.
+For reports that have a limited number of rows, like the `VisitorInterest.getVisitsByVisitCount` and `UserCountry.getCountry`, this is acceptable.
+But for reports with a variable number of rows, it's good practice to make sure the number of rows is capped.

 To set a limit, set the `maxRowsInTable` and `maxRowsInSubtable` properties in the constructor of your `RecordBuilder`.
 This can be hard-coded or it can come from configuration: